Top 20 Ancient Roman Aqueducts

 Photo by Andrea Shaffer from Wikimedia Commons

 Completed in 60 CE, the Pont Du Garde was continuously used for over 500 years.
-Not only did it function as a regular aqueduct, it also doubled as a bridge that allowed people and vehicles to cross the Gardon River.
-Its constant usage as a bridge lead to the preservation of the structure since the times of the Ancient Romans.
+Not only did it function as a regular aqueduct, but it also doubled as a bridge that allowed people and vehicles to cross the Gardon River.
+Its constant usage as a bridge led to the preservation of the structure since the times of the Ancient Romans.

 2. Aqueduct of Segovia – Segovia, Castile and León, Spain